XanaduAI/strawberryfields/doc/code/sf_cli.rst

 * ``--token``: the authentication token to use

-* ``--local``: whether or not to create the configuration file locally in the current directory
+* ``--local``: causes the configuration file to be created locally in the current directory

-If not provided, the configuration file will be saved in the user's configuration directory.
+If ``--local`` is not provided, the configuration file will be saved in the user's configuration directory.

 .. seealso::